aromatt/netipds/README.md

 and overlap.

 ### Goals
 * **Efficiency.** This package aims to provide fast, immutable collection types for IP networks.
+According to the benchmarks at [iprbench](https://github.com/gaissmai/iprbench), it is one of the fastest and most memory-efficient packages among its peers.
 * **Integration with `net/netip`.** This package is built on the shoulders of `net/netip`, leveraging its types and lessons both under the hood and at interfaces.
 See this excellent [post](https://tailscale.com/blog/netaddr-new-ip-type-for-go) by Tailscale about the history and benefits of `net/netip`.
 * **Completeness.** Most other IP radix tree libraries lack several of the queries provided by `netipds`.